SteveStewart/JumpTo/README.md

 # JumpTo
-Chrome extension refreshes the Redgate graph at set intervals
+Chrome extension refreshes the Redgate graph at set intervals - feel free to use, it's a rough and ready bit of code to do a simple job.

 To add to Chrome.